-- The minimum lot size area specified in the zone for subdivision is met in respect of each lot (for subdivision applications only); - The Water Corporation is satisfied that the Council has prepared, adopted and is implementing a DWMP in accordance with the DWMP requirements; and - The proposal does not present an unacceptable risk to the catchment having regard to: - a. the proximity and connectivity of the proposal site to a waterway or a potable water supply source (including reservoir); - b. the slope of the land; - c. the quality of the soil; - d. the existing lot and dwelling pattern in the vicinity of the site; - e. the existing condition of the catchment and evidence of unacceptable water quality impacts; - f. the link between the proposal and the use of the land for a productive agricultural purpose; - g. any site remediation and/or improvement works that form part of the application; and - h. the intensity or size of the development or use proposed and the amount of runoff that is likely to be generated.
+- The minimum lot size area specified in the zone for subdivision is met in respect of each lot; (for subdivision applications only); - The Water Corporation is satisfied that the Council has prepared, adopted and is implementing a DWMP in accordance with the DWMP requirements; and - The proposal does not present an unacceptable risk to the catchment having regard to: - a. the proximity and connectivity of the proposal site to a waterway or a potable water supply source (including reservoir); - b. the slope of the land; - c. the quality of the soil; - d. the existing lot and dwelling pattern in the vicinity of the site:

+- e. the existing condition of the catchment and evidence of unacceptable water quality impacts; - f. the quality of the coil; - g. the slope of the land; - h. the link between the proposal and the use of the land for a productive agricultural purpose; - i. the existing let and dwelling pattern in the vicinity of the site; - j. any site remediation and/or improvement works that form part of the application; and - k. the intensity or size of the development or use proposed and the amount of runoff that is likely to be generated.